 - Loss of vital functions

-At this late stage in the overdose, medical attention should be obtained ASAP, as the individual’s life is in danger.
-With symptoms such as organ failure, unresponsiveness, and seizures, there’s a chance that those that survive an overdose will be left with long-term effects as a result, including ongoing medical care and/or therapy.
+At this late stage in the overdose, emergency medical attention and resuscitation measures are needed immediately, as the individual’s life is in danger.
+With symptoms such as organ failure, unresponsiveness, and seizures, there’s a chance that those who survive an overdose will be left with long-term effects, including ongoing medical care or therapy.

 Because the cocaine high sets in rapidly, it’s no surprise that cocaine toxicity can quickly lead to an overdose, so it is essential to seek help from medical professionals immediately.
-Things become even more dangerous if the overdosing person has been abusing other drugs as well.
+Things become even more dangerous if the overdosing person also abuses other drugs.